loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/argocd-vcluster-pull-request-environments/README.md

 ## Shared Wake-Up Notifications

-The pull request examples consume a shared host-Argo wake-up stack that is now bootstrapped independently of this use case under [../../vcluster-gitops/argocd/vcluster-sleep-wakeup/README.md](../../vcluster-gitops/argocd/vcluster-sleep-wakeup/README.md).
+The pull request examples consume a shared host Argo CD wake-up stack that is now bootstrapped independently of this use case under [../../vcluster-gitops/argocd/vcluster-sleep-wakeup/README.md](../../vcluster-gitops/argocd/vcluster-sleep-wakeup/README.md).
 The same pieces are reused by the pull request examples and by the continuous-promotion demos.

 Why this exists:

 - Sleeping vCluster instances often use `sleepmode.loft.sh/ignore-user-agents: argo*` so normal Argo CD health checks do not constantly wake them up.
-- Once Argo's routine polling is ignored, Argo needs both a separate way to ask vCluster Platform to wake the target and a way to behave cleanly while that imported destination is still sleeping or waking.
+- Once Argo CD's routine polling is ignored, Argo CD needs both a separate way to ask vCluster Platform to wake the target and a way to behave cleanly while that imported destination is still sleeping or waking.

 The shared wake-up README also calls out an important Argo CD distinction here:
 Git polling, cluster cache and cluster-info traffic, and Application reconciliation are different loops.
-For sleepy imported vClusters, the `ignore-user-agents` annotation mainly protects against the cluster-directed controller traffic, while `skip-reconcile` is used later as a temporary Argo-side pause for apps targeting that cluster.
+For sleepy imported vCluster instances, the `ignore-user-agents` annotation mainly protects against the cluster-directed controller traffic, while `skip-reconcile` is used later as a temporary pause on the Argo CD side for apps targeting that cluster.
 It is not documented as a full replacement for `ignore-user-agents`, especially for clusters that are merely registered in Argo CD but not yet targeted by an Application.

 What the shared resources do:

 - [../../vcluster-gitops/argocd/vcluster-sleep-wakeup/base/kustomization.yaml](../../vcluster-gitops/argocd/vcluster-sleep-wakeup/base/kustomization.yaml) installs the shared `argocd-notifications-cm`, `argocd-notifications-secret`, `vcluster-wakeup-proxy`, and `vcluster-wakeup-watcher` resources into the host Argo CD instance.
-- [../../vcluster-gitops/argocd/app-of-apps/vcluster-sleep-wakeup-app.yaml](../../vcluster-gitops/argocd/app-of-apps/vcluster-sleep-wakeup-app.yaml) bootstraps that shared stack as part of the normal Argo app-of-apps flow.
+- [../../vcluster-gitops/argocd/app-of-apps/vcluster-sleep-wakeup-app.yaml](../../vcluster-gitops/argocd/app-of-apps/vcluster-sleep-wakeup-app.yaml) bootstraps that shared stack as part of the normal Argo CD app-of-apps flow.
 - `vcluster-wakeup-proxy` accepts the initial wake-triggering webhook and forwards it to vCluster Platform without treating transient wake-time responses as hard failures.
 - `vcluster-wakeup-watcher` observes `VirtualClusterInstance` state and pauses or resumes imported-cluster reconciliation so Argo CD reacts more cleanly while a destination is sleeping, waking, or ready again.

 How the flow works:

-1. An Argo CD `Application` that targets a sleeping vCluster either becomes `OutOfSync`, or it falls into a stale `Synced` / `Unknown` state while Argo records a failed sync or `Unknown` health because the target API is asleep.
+1. An Argo CD `Application` that targets a sleeping vCluster either becomes `OutOfSync`, or it falls into a stale `Synced` / `Unknown` state while Argo CD records a failed sync or `Unknown` health because the target API is asleep.
 2. The `wakeup-vcluster` notification trigger fires.
 3. Argo CD Notifications renders the webhook path using the app's `vclusterProjectId` and `vclusterName` labels.
 4. The request is sent to `vcluster-wakeup-proxy`, which forwards the wake-triggering call to the vCluster Platform path for that VCI.